 Your ability to exchange REMIC Certificates and MACR Certificates may be limited.
-You must own specific Classes in the correct proportions to enter into an exchange involving MACR Certificates.
-If you do not own such specific Classes, you may not be able to obtain them because:
+You must own the right Classes in the right proportions to enter into an exchange involving MACR Certificates.
+If you do not own the right Classes, you may not be able to obtain them because: